-The VRC will do everything possible to assist in obtaining approvals to grow the number of satellite wagering facilities.
-The amount paid in purses and the number of live race days is dependent on wagering revenue from the racetrack, the satellite wagering facilities, and through advanced deposit wagering.
-This goal aligns with VRC's mission to grow a native horse racing industry with pari-mutuel wagering.
+The VRC does everything possible within reason to assist Colonial Downs to obtain approvals to advance the growth in the satellite wagering facilities, which may increase the number of live race days.
+The amount paid in purses and the number of live race days is dependent on wagering revenue from the racetrack, the satellite wagering facilities, and advanced deposit wagering.
+This goal aligns with VRC's mission to grow the native horse racing industry with pari-mutuel wagering.